 How Do Utah Credit Unions Compare to National Banks for LOCs?

-Utah credit unions typically beat national banks on rate, approval flexibility, and member service for LOCs under $500K.
-The structural advantage is real: credit unions, as not-for-profit cooperatives, don't carry the same shareholder return pressure that drives bank pricing.
+Utah credit unions beat national banks on rate, approval flexibility, and service.
+Credit unions, as not-for-profit cooperatives, lack shareholder return pressure.

-Mountain America's SBA lending leadership — #1 for 22 consecutive years — also means their SBA LOC expertise is genuine, not incidental.
-SBA-backed LOC products at Mountain America allow businesses with lower FICO scores (as low as 650) to access credit union pricing with federal guarantee support.
+Mountain America's 22-year SBA lending leadership signals genuine SBA LOC expertise.
+SBA-backed LOC products at Mountain America serve businesses with FICO scores as low as 650.
 (Source: Mountain America CU, 2024; SBA Office of Capital Access, 2024.)

 Which Utah Lender Is Best for Your Business Type?

-Lender selection should be driven by your business profile — industry, revenue model, collateral availability, and how quickly you need funds.
-The table below matches common Utah business types to their optimal and alternative lender options.
+Lender selection depends on your business profile, industry, and collateral availability.
+The table below matches Utah business types to optimal lender options.

 | Business Type | Best Lender Option | Why | Alternative |